fat-tire/resolve/README.md

 *  `RESOLVE_ENABLE_HOST_SYSTEM_FONTS` -- As mentioned above, you can set this to "YES" to include the Ubuntu host fonts at `/usr/share/fonts` to the container's `.local/share/fonts`.
 Doing this however will significantly add many system fonts, many of which you probably won't need.

 *  `RESOLVE_NVIDIA_VERSION` -- When building the container image, you can set this to the version of the NVIDIA driver you want to install in the CentOS container.
 The default is to match the version number of the NVIDIA driver on the host.

+*  `RESOLVE_NETWORK` -- Set to "host" to use the host's Internet/network connectivity.
+Other network driver options are described in the [Docker](https://docs.docker.com/network/) and [Podman](https://docs.podman.io/en/latest/markdown/podman-run.1.html) documentation.
+The default is "none", meaning the container will not have network access.

 These environment variables can be set at the time you run the command, like: